MercuryPay/dsiPDCXListener.CSharp/README.md

 ##Step 2:Capture submit event and POST to dsiPDCXListener

-When the user presses the 'Pay' button above we capture the event in javascript and initiate the process of sending transactions by posting to the dsiPDCXListener via JavaScript.
+When the user presses the 'Pay' button above we capture the event in JavaScript and initiate the process of sending transactions by posting to the dsiPDCXListener&trade; via JavaScript.
 You will see in the code (the Pizza.cshtml page) that the process function kicks off the process and a context object provides state data for all of the JavaScript functions.
-The postData function is actually where the data is posted to the dsiPDCXListener.
+The postData function is actually where the data is posted to the dsiPDCXListener&trade;.

 You can see below that the url is included in the context object as is the actual data to post.
 The data is configurable on the hosted (server) side and then written to the context object at runtime.